hasti2811/learning-computer-networking/README.md

 Go to Route 53 and navigate to hosted zone, your domain should be there, click on it.

-Click create record, for the name we can create a subdomain or just leave it as root (not enter a subdomain), i will leave it as root.
+Click create record, for the name we can create a subdomain or just leave it as root (by not entering a subdomain), i will leave it as root.
 In the value section enter the elastic IP address or the public IP address if you chose not to go with elastic.
 Make sure you are creating an A record.
 Then click create record.

 <img src="images/record.png" alt="Screenshot" width="1264" height="700">